cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/03-what-data-is-available.md

 There are a lot of Monte Carlo samples!
-It's up to you to determine which ones might contribute to your background.
+It's up to you to determine which ones might contribute to your analysis.
 The names try to give you some sense of the primary process, subsequent decays, the beam energy and specific simulation software (e.g. Pythia), but if you have questions, reach out to the organizers.